4 Excellent Reasons to Quit Doing Something Good

 3. When someone else should be doing it.

-When person A is reluctantly and with great frustration attempting to do a job that person B could whiz through with delight and joy, person A is robbing person B. Are you ever persisting in a job that isn't really yours to do?
+When person A is reluctantly and with great frustration attempting to do a job that person B could whiz through with delight and joy, person A might be robbing person B. Are you ever persisting in a job that isn't really yours to do?
 God has equipped us all differently.
 Maybe you are a wonderful cook but a terrible nursery worker.
 You should probably bypass the playland of diapers, diggers, and dolls, and go directly to the church kitchen.
 Likely, there is someone else serving in the kitchen who views it as pure drudgery and is eyeing the nursery door with longing.
 Don't rob her.
 Occasionally we are called upon to serve self-sacrificially at things we don't enjoy, but normally we should be magnifying the gifts and skills God has already given us.

 4. When the Holy Spirit tells you to stop.